afreeorange/aws-study-notes/README.md

 * How do you handle network 'bursts' to an instance or set of instances in a subnet?
 Upgrade instance types?
 Load-balance a NAT Gateway?
 Attach ENIs?
 * How do you do an EBS RAID snapshot?
     - Best practices and suspend IO?
+* What's the smallest subnet you can create?
+* What's with "EC2 Classic"?
+* Identity Federation: users or apps or both?